Jake Reed (baseball): Tampa Bay Rays

 On July 25, 2021, the Tampa Bay Rays claimed Reed off waivers from the Dodgers.
-He was designated for assignment on July 30, 2021.
+He made one scoreless appearance for the Triple–A Durham Bulls before he was designated for assignment by the Rays on July 30.

 New York Mets

 On August 2, 2021, Reed was claimed off of waivers by the New York Mets.
+In 4 games for the team, he logged a 3.86 ERA with 5 strikeouts over 4 2/3 innings pitched.

-He was designated for assignment on July 10, 2022.
+Reed made 5 appearances for the Mets in 2022, struggling to an 11.37 ERA with 6 strikeouts across 6 1/3 innings of work.
+He was designated for assignment following the acquisition of Sam Clay on July 10, 2022.

 Los Angeles Dodgers (second stint)

 On July 13, 2022, Reed was claimed off waivers by the Dodgers.
 He picked up his first career save on August 30 against the Mets.
 He was designated for assignment on September 2.
 In five games for the Dodgers, he allowed one run in 4 2/3 innings.

 Baltimore Orioles

 Reed was claimed off waivers by the Baltimore Orioles on September 5, 2022.
-He had a 1–0 record with a 6.35 ERA while allowing four earned runs and seven hits in 5 2/3 innings over eight relief appearances with the Orioles before being designated for assignment on October 12.
+He had a 1–0 record with a 6.35 ERA while allowing four earned runs and seven hits in 5 2/3 innings over eight relief appearances with the Orioles.
+On October 12, Reed was designated for assignment by the Orioles.